 Under current guidance, communal worship is still permitted by the Government.
 However, advice from the Church of England both nationally and locally is that extreme caution is encouraged.
 As such, many other local churches have now decided to move their services online for the coming weeks.
 Moreover, under current guidance from the Church of England, youth activities are not permitted in Tier 4.
 Although this term is ambiguous, it is indicative of the expectations about what we can and cannot do regarding kid’s church.

-We regret therefore, that we have taken the painful decision to not meet in person for the month of January.
+We regret therefore, that we have taken the painful decision to not meet in person until lockdown has lifted.
 We know how horrible a decision this is, and how disappointing this will be for many of us, staff team included.
 We are sorry to have to do this with such late notice.

 This decision is not taken lightly.
 However, what we are hearing is that hospitals and their staff are becoming increasingly overwhelmed, and that we are all being asked to do what we can to stop the spread of the virus.
 Despite our feeling as though church is a safe place, and the personal cost to all of us, we nevertheless have a duty of care to all in our community, and wider obligations.
 We do not want to be contributing unreasonably to a situation that has already caused so much hardship.